JHU-PL-Lab/www-fpse/lecture/specification-test.md

     - *precondition* on a function that tree parameter is a *balanced* binary tree
     - *postcondition* that `List.sort` always returns a sorted list
     - *precondition*/*postcondition* on tree `add` function that if the input tree is balanced the output tree will also be.
-    - *invariants* on data structures such as a `Set` implementation which uses an underlying always-sorted list.
+    - *invariants* on internal data structures such as a `Set` implementation which uses an underlying always-sorted list.
     - *inductive invariants* on recursive algorithms, e.g. assuming in the body of list `reverse` that it works on a shorter list.
   - Logical assertions are more general than tests since they are for *all* inputs
     - but not necessarily verified (but, invariants do guide tests - write tests to verify on lots of examples)
 * Verified assertions aka formal methods
-  - After making the above logical assertions, *verify* the code meets the assertions using a verification tool
+  - *Verify* the code meets preconditions/postconditions/invariants using a tool (Roq/Lean/Dafne/Z3/etc)
-  - Now this is mostly research, but becoming more mainstream
+  - This is like nuclear fusion: a research topic for 50+ years, very slowly becoming more viable.

 ### Type-directed programming

+* As mentioned above, types are a very lightweight layer of code specification
+  - Particularly nice in that they are all quickly checked and can even be inferred.
-Fact: types outline the "shape" of the code you need to write and serve as a "structural" spec.
+  - Think of types as outlining the "shape" of the code you need to write in terms of the data structures/functions.

+What is Type-Directed Programming??

- * You have been doing type-directed programming all along
+ * In fact, you have been doing type-directed programming all along
-   - We give you the types for most HW questions
+   - We gave you the types for the HW questions, and those types are useful in debugging your code, right??
- * Principle is: writing code that matches declared type will get you well on the way to an implementation
+ * That is all the principle is: writing code that matches declared type will get you well on the way to an implementation
-   - type errors point to code errors to be fixed
+   - So, *start* with the type
+   - Type errors are definitely errors, no need to run tests to find them, the editor will yell at you immediately.
-   - when the last type error drops, the code may directly work
+   - When the last type error drops, the code often will directly work
  * Type-directed programming is 100% rigorous, but is incomplete: types only express *rough shapes* of data
    - e.g. `int list` is a rough shape compared to "sorted `int list`" but the latter isn't a type in OCaml
+   - Our lab (and others) are working on type systems which allow you to state `{ l : int list | is_sorted(l) }`"

-#### Type-directed programming examples
+#### Simple type-directed programming examples

-(These examples are super simple, they only serve to clarify what the term means.)

-Example: not bubbling up `option` or other wrapped results properly
+Not bubbling up `option` or other wrapped results properly

 ```ocaml
 # let zadd (l1 : int list) (l2 : int list) : (int list) = let l = List.zip l1 l2 in List.map ~f:(fun (x,y) -> x+y) l;;